bangslosan/healthkit-titanium-module/README.md

 	};

-Constructs date objects to use with workout
+Constructs ordinary JavaScript date object to use with workout

     startDate = new Date();
     startDate.setHours(00);